Takashiidobe/notes/src/books/designing-data-intensive-applications/storage-and-retrieval.md

 ### Sort Order in Column Storage

-To sort data in a column, we can\'t sort one column at a time, since that would break our scheme.
+To sort data in a column, we can't sort one column at a time, since that would break our scheme.
 A wise DB admin may choose to sort rows by a frequently accessed column, like date, to make it so queries in a date range are faster.
 They may also sort by second and third indicies, but